Press Release

 About Arvato Systems

-Global IT specialist Arvato Systems supports major companies in Digital Transformation.
-About 3,400 staff in over 25 locations stand for in-depth technology expertise, industry knowledge, and focus on customer requirements.
+Arvato Systems is an international IT specialist that supports major companies in Digital Transformation.
+We stand for strong industry knowledge, in-depth technology expertise and a clear focus on customer requirements.
 Working as a team, we develop innovative IT solutions, transition our clients into the Cloud, integrate digital processes, and take on IT systems operation and support.
-As a part of the Bertelsmann-owned Arvato Group network, we have the unique capability to work across the entire value chain.
-Through our strong strategic partner network with global top players such as AWS, Google, Microsoft, and SAP, we continuously strengthen our know-how and leverage the most advanced technology.
+As part of Bertelsmann, we are built on the solid foundations of a German global corporation.
+At the same time, we rely on our strong strategic partner network with top international players such as AWS, Google, Microsoft and SAP.
+We make the digital world easier, more efficient and more secure and our customers more successful.
 We Empower Digital Leaders. arvato-systems.com